NateWr/healthSciences/README.md

 We welcome code contributions from the community at https://github.com/pkp/healthSciences/.
 Non-technical questions should be directed to the community forum at https://forum.pkp.sfu.ca/.

 ## Feedback
 Suggestions for improving this guide can be made to support@publicknowledgeproject.org.

 ## License
 This theme is released under the GPL license.

 ## Changelog
+**healthSciences v1.0.6** (2020-02-25)
+* Update: Make theme compatible with OJS v3.2

 **healthSciences v1.0.5** (2019-11-15)
 * Add: New localizations (fr_FR); special thanks to contributors!
 * Add: Announcements are added for the journal landing page